Scouting for Girls (album)

-Scouting for Girls is the eponymous debut album by London-based indie pop group Scouting For Girls.
+Scouting for Girls is the debut album by London-based indie pop group Scouting For Girls.
 It was released on 17 September 2007 and has been certified 3 times platinum in the United Kingdom since its release.
 It contains the hit singles "She's So Lovely" and "Elvis Ain't Dead" as well as their song "It's Not About You", which was only released as a limited-copy EP in June 2007.
 The album had a two-week run as the UK Album Chart 'Number 1 album' on 20 January 2008 after taking over from Amy Macdonald's debut album This Is The Life.
 It was replaced on 3 February 2008 by Adele's debut album 19.